 Influencer marketing was pioneered by YouTube personality PewDiePie.
 He worked on a series of films with the filmmakers of a horror film set in the French catacombs under Paris, where he encountered challenges.
 With nearly twice as many views as the film’s trailer, it was great content for PewDiePie’s 27 million followers.
 Everyone emerged victorious.

 Influencers, unlike celebrities, may be found anywhere.
-Anyone might be the culprit.
+Anyone might be one.
 They are influential because of their large internet and social media followings.
 Influencers include someone like a well-known fashion photographer on Instagram, a well-read cybersecurity writer who tweets, and a well-known marketing executive on LinkedIn.
 Every sector has notable figures—you just have to seek for them.
 They will be followed by hundreds of thousands (if not millions) of individuals.
 Many will, however, appear to be ordinary people.

 They could only have 10,000 followers, or even less in some cases.
 Regardless, they will have established themselves as industry experts.
 They are the folks who people go to when they have questions.
 They are the ones who, based on their field of study, create the most fascinating social updates on their specific topics.
 They share the best images, make the most entertaining videos, and administer the most informative online communities.